Macroscopic Two-Dimensional Polariton Condensates

 In this work, we use a high quality 2D microcavity without spatial inhomogeneities, and observe the formation of a condensate that extends much beyond the laser spot region.
-Photoluminescence measurements are employed to demonstrate the expansion of polaritons from the excitation spot and the subsequent relaxation into the lowest energy level at the bottom of the polariton dispersion.
+Photoluminescence measurements demonstrate the expansion of polaritons from the excitation spot and the subsequent relaxation into the lowest energy level at the bottom of the polariton dispersion.
 The extended condensate is formed thanks to two main ingredients: the high homogeneity of the sample, which avoids localization effects, and the long radiative lifetime ($\sim\SI{100}{\pico\second}$), that allows the propagating polariton to relax into the ground state.
-Remarkably, condensation occurs at low densities ($\sim \SI{0.1}{polariton\per\micro\meter\squared}$), without the presence of the exciton reservoir, and covers an area of more than $\SI{0.03}{\milli\meter\squared}$.
-The energy-resolved spatial profiles obtained by solving a theoretical model, which combines the hydrodynamics of the expanding polaritons with their energy relaxation, reproduce the experimental results and confirm that, above a threshold power, phonon-mediated scattering into the lowest energy mode is effective in forming an extended 2D polariton condensate.
+Moreover, to allow a uniform 2D expansion, the cavity wedge is almost absent in this sample, preventing a detuning-induced acceleration along preferential directions.
+Remarkably, condensation occurs at low densities ($\sim\SI{0.1}{polariton\per\micro\meter\squared}$), without the presence of the exciton reservoir, and covers an area of more than $\SI{0.03}{\milli\meter\squared}$.
+A theoretical model that combines the hydrodynamics of the expanding polaritons with their energy relaxation reproduces the experimental energy-resolved spatial profiles.
+This confirms that, above a threshold power, phonon-mediated scattering into the lowest energy mode is effective in forming an extended 2D polariton condensate.
+Such a configuration allows us to observe a novel feature of the polariton flow, namely, a \emph{backflow} effect, that is a counterintuitive consequence of the polariton negative mass that makes polariton propagate in the direction opposite to their momentum, thereby dragging them inwards, i.e., toward the exciting laser spot.

 The sample used in this study is a high quality-factor $3/2$ $\lambda$ GaAs/AlGaAs planar cavity containing 12 GaAs quantum wells placed at three anti-node positions of the electric field.
 The front (back) mirror consists of 34 (40) pair of AlAs/Al$_{0.2}$Ga$_{0.8}$As layers.
-The Rabi splitting is of \SI{16}{\milli\electronvolt} and it is excited close to the zero detuning condition.
-Photoluminescence measurements are performed under non-resonant excitation with a low-noise, narrow-linewidth Ti:sapphire laser with stabilized output frequency to reduce the fluctuations in the exciton reservoir.
-The laser is focused on the sample in a spot with a Gaussian intensity profile of FWHM$=\SI{20}{\micro\meter}$.
+The Rabi energy splitting is \SI{16}{\milli\electronvolt} and the cavity-exciton detuning is of~$\SI{-2}{\milli\electronvolt}$.
+Experiments are performed under non-resonant excitation with a low-noise, narrow-linewidth Ti:sapphire laser with stabilized output frequency~\cite{note:note1}.
 The sample emission is collected and imaged on the entrance slit of a streak camera coupled to a spectrometer in order to measure the time-, energy- and space-resolved polariton dynamics.